docker/docs/datacenter/ucp/2.0/reference/cli/restore.md

 ---
+description: Restore a UCP manager node from a backup
+keywords: docker, dtr, cli, restore
 title: docker/ucp restore
-description: Restore a UCP manager node from a backup
-keywords:
-- docker, dtr, cli, restore
 ---

 Restore a UCP manager node from a backup